ars-technologies/isa32bit/README.md

 While the computer systems did evolve and the ISA bus slots disappeared, the ISA bus peripherals are still used on old computer systems or together with USB2ISA line of products of ARS Technologies.

-This project space is a proposal for extending the ISA bus interace.
+This project space is a proposal for extending the ISA bus interface.

 But why?

-Currently the computer interfaces swinged heavily towards serial interfaces which run on single or tens of gigabits/s of clock speed.
+Currently the computer interfaces did swing heavily towards serial interfaces which run on single or tens of gigabits/s of clock speed.

 It is challenging creating new hardware for these interfaces - requiring a custom chip or a phy + fpga combination.

 However, in many cases there is no actual need of the gigabits/s speed.
 And, many interface chips have parallel data and address busses.

-Tbis proposal extend the capabilities of the original ISA interface, while using the same 98 pin connector/interface.
+This proposal extend the capabilities of the original ISA interface, while using the same 98 pin connector/interface.

-ISA32bit interface is intended for new designs which have low to moderate data throughtput - kbit/s to 10s of mbit/s.
+ISA32bit interface is intended for new designs which have low to moderate data throughput - kbit/s to 10s of mbit/s.